steveicarus/iverilog/README.txt

 This pass scans through the pform looking for scopes and parameters.
 A tree of NetScope objects is built up and placed in the Design object, with the root module represented by the root NetScope object.
-The elab_scope.cc and elab_pexpr.cc files contain most of the code for handling this phase.
+The elab_scope.cc file contains most of the code for handling this phase.

 The tail of the elaborate_scope behavior (after the pform is traversed) includes a scan of the NetScope tree to locate defparam